SefaliSabnam/Banking-App-Deployment/README.md

 # Banking App Deployment

-This project automates the deployment of a simple banking application using Jenkins and Terraform.
+This project automates the deployment of a Banking Web Application using Terraform, Docker, and Jenkins.
+It provisions infrastructure on AWS, builds a containerized application, and deploys it efficiently.

 ## Features
 - **Automated Deployment:** Fully automated using Jenkins CI/CD pipeline.